Management Committee

 I was concerned regarding the vulnerability of people with disabilities, in particular those with few interpersonal relationships of a freely-given nature.

-I joined like-minded people in CQ to explore advocacy options – and Capricorn Citizen Advocacy is the outcome.
 I have always being involved as an Associate Advocate to provide support to the Program and Advocates in the areas of SRV & OT as they pertain to protégés.

 I joined the Management Committee in 2015 and have the role as Secretary.